hujhax/austin-improv-wiki/Troupes/Tom Booker and Son.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2010 application to perform at [[The Hideout Theatre]]:<blockquote>One old and the other young, Tom Booker and Son is a swell collaboration of aged experience and youthful vigor.
+Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>One old and the other young, Tom Booker and Son is a swell collaboration of aged experience and youthful vigor.
 Focusing on long character-driven scenes, TB&S explore absurd and normal characters in absurd and normal situations.
 TB&S hopes you can join them for a show of fun times. </blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[The Hideout Theatre]]:<blockquote>Character driven scenes.
+Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Character driven scenes.
 So far monoscenes, but for a next shows we are hoping to change our format a little more.</blockquote>

 ## History
 They played one exhibition *[[Shows/Cagematch|Cagematch]]* on 8/15/09.